yiisoft/config/README.md

 }
 ```

 This can be useful when developing.
-Don't forget set same path in `Config` constructor when change this option.
+Don't forget to set same path in `Config` constructor when changing this option.

 ### `build-merge-plan`